Kong/terraform-provider-konnect/docs/resources/gateway_plugin_acme.md

 Optional:

-- `database` (Number) Database to use for the Redis connection when using the `redis` strategy
+- `database` (Number) Database to use for the Redis connection when using the `redis` strategy.
+Default: 0
 - `extra_options` (Attributes) Custom ACME Redis options (see [below for nested schema](#nestedatt--config--storage_config--redis--extra_options))
 - `host` (String) A string representing a host name, such as example.com.
 - `password` (String) Password to use for Redis connections.
 If undefined, no AUTH commands are sent to Redis.
 - `port` (Number) An integer representing a port number between 0 and 65535, inclusive.
+Default: 6379
 - `server_name` (String) A string representing an SNI (server name indication) value for TLS.
 - `ssl` (Boolean) If set to true, uses SSL to connect to Redis.
+Default: false
 - `ssl_verify` (Boolean) If set to true, verifies the validity of the server SSL certificate.
 If setting this parameter, also configure `lua_ssl_trusted_certificate` in `kong.conf` to specify the CA (or server) certificate used by your Redis server.
 You may also need to configure `lua_ssl_verify_depth` accordingly.
+Default: false
 - `timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
+Default: 2000
 - `username` (String) Username to use for Redis connections.
 If undefined, ACL authentication won't be performed.
 This requires Redis v6.0.0+.
 To be compatible with Redis v5.x.y, you can set it to `default`.

 <a id="nestedatt--config--storage_config--redis--extra_options"></a>